 Marshall Robinson, Ph.D.

-Dr. Robinson has been in the field of mental health for nearly twenty years.
+Dr. Robinson has been in the field of mental health for over twenty years.
 He has worked extensively with people who are grappling with medical diagnoses, PTSD, trauma, depression, anxiety, and major life changes.

 He trained at a Harvard Medical School/VA program in Boston, and completed his Postdoctoral year in a private Pediatric Neuropsychology clinic.
 Dr. Robinson had a successful psychology practice in Providence, RI and was for one year a Clinical Instructor at the Warren Alpert School of Medicine at Brown University,